LabCafe/DoorLock-2023/README.md

 </ol>

 ## Usage
-<p>After uploading the code to your ESP32 board, the system will be ready to use.
-Present RFID tags to the reader to control the door lock.</p>
+<p>After uploading the code to your ESP32 board, the system will be ready for operation.
+Present RFID tags to the reader for authenticated door access control, managed seamlessly through the Fabman API.</p>

 <footer>
   <p align="center">© 2023 DoorLock-2023 Project</p>